Gallery Hotel

 Gallery Hotel (佳乐丽酒店 (Jiālèlì jiǔdiàn)) was a four-star boutique hotel at Robertson Quay on Singapore River, in the Central Area of Singapore.
 Originally known as Gallery Evason Hotel, it was the first "HIP" (Highly Individual Places) hotel in Singapore, and the second in Asia, the first being in Japan.

 The InterContinental Singapore Robertson Quay replaced Gallery Hotel since late 2017.

 History

 The Gallery Hotel was built on a 3,361 square metre (36,178 square feet) site in Robertson Quay, cleared of old warehouses when the area was designated for redevelopment by the Urban Redevelopment Authority in the late 1990s.

 The hotel was originally known as Gallery Evason Hotel, but dropped the "Evason" name in January 2002, when Six Senses Hotels, Resorts And Spas, which used to manage the hotel and owned the Evason brand, withdrew from the management.

 Constructed at a cost of S$38.9 million by developer and owner Robertson Quay Investments, the Gallery Hotel was completed in 2000 and opened on 11 September that year.

+In 2017, the Gallery Hotel was closed and an InterContinental hotel was opened in its building.